By Isabelle Jones, HCP Librarian

 HPC Library Books For Sale!!!

 The HCP has decided to cull duplicate and other gardening books from the library.
 Click Books for sale May 2017 to see the extended list.

-If you would like to buy one of these books, visit the library during library open hours (Tuesdays and Saturdays 10:00 am to 1:00 pm; Wednesdays 9:00 am to 12:00 noon).
+If you would like to buy one of these books, visit the library during library open hours (Saturdays 10:00 am to 1:00 pm; Wednesdays 9:00 am to 12:00 noon).
 Contact us anytime by email at [email protected]